Lady Gaga Enjoys Girls’ Night Out Amidst Bradley Cooper Cheating Rumors

 Despite the swirl of rumors suggesting a romance between Lady Gaga and Bradley Cooper in the wake of her failed engagement to Christian Carino, the A Star Is Born actress was spotted enjoying a girls’ night out with Lisa Vanderpump on St. Patrick’s Day.
-As Brinkwire reports, the pair embraced life at Vanderpump’s venues, Pump and TomTom, in Los Angeles.
+As Brinkwire reports, the pair embraced life at Vanderpump’s venues Pump and TomTom in Los Angeles.

 After Lady Gaga’s performance of “Shallow” at the 2019 Oscars with Bradley Cooper, many fans speculated that the pair were in love.
-When the pop star appeared on Jimmy Kimmel Live! on Wednesday night she was asked about this speculation, as per Global News.
+When the pop star appeared on Jimmy Kimmel Live! on Wednesday night, she was asked about this speculation, as per Global News.

 “OK, first of all.
 Social media, quite frankly, is the toilet of the internet… and what it has done to pop culture is abysmal.”

 “And, yes, people saw love and, guess what?
 That’s what we wanted you to see,” she continued.
-“This is a love song, Shallow.
+“This is a love song, ‘Shallow.’
 The movie, A Star Is Born, it’s a love story.
 We worked so hard, we worked all week on that performance.”

 #RHONY star Lisa Vanderpump and Lady Gaga have girls’ night out https://t.co/7M9l4JiYqn pic.twitter.com/HrT2B3Upns